sta279-f25/sta279-f25.github.io/about.md

 **Email:** evansc@wfu.edu *(please allow 24 hours for email responses, and longer on weekends)*

+## Learning outcomes

+By the end of this course, you will be able to:

+* Clean, transform, and wrangle data in a variety of formats, to both explore characteristics of the data and prepare the data for future analysis and modeling
+* Write functions to accomplish key steps in a data processing workflow
+* Employ iteration to efficiently apply data processing steps to many inputs
+* Query large relational databases (using SQL)
+* Scrape, process, and clean data from the web
+* Write clear, readable, idiomatic code
+* Identify and implement all necessary data processing steps, from data import to modeling, to tackle challenging, open-ended questions
+* Communicate data-driven decisions

 ## Course materials

 **Laptops:** You will need a laptop for this class, and must bring it every day.